raul-izquierdo/english/sources/vocabulary/By Topic/Food and Drinks.$.md

 pedimos X
     = we ordered X
     ?
 Pedimos el filete : `We ordered the steak`
+    ?
+Pedimos un libro en Amazon : `We ordered a book on Amazon`

 plato acompañado de = accompanied by
     ?
 El plato estaba acompañado con ensalada : `The dish is accompanied by a salad`